HillaryDanan/self-state-discrimination/paper.md

 ### Models

-We tested two frontier language models:
+We tested three frontier language models:
-- GPT-4o (OpenAI, gpt-4o, accessed December 2024)
+- GPT-4o (OpenAI, accessed December 2024)
 - Gemini-2.0-Flash (Google, accessed December 2024)
+- Claude Sonnet 4 (Anthropic, claude-sonnet-4-20250514, accessed December 2024)

+**Note on conflict of interest:** The theoretical framework was developed collaboratively with Claude, and Claude assisted with implementation.
+We report Claude's results for completeness but acknowledge this interpretive conflict.

 ### Ensuring Genuine Novelty